opendocsg/opendoc-state-courts-practice-directions-2021/PART-17-CRIMINAL-MATTERS.md

 (6) Where the copy of any record of proceedings applied for is not collected by the applicant within the time given by paragraph (5), the copy of the record of proceedings shall be disposed of and the applicant must make a fresh application if he still requires a copy of the relevant record of proceedings.

-(7) The relevant fee prescribed by the Criminal Procedure Code (Prescribed Fees) Regulations 2013 (S 364 of 2013), Fees (State Courts – Criminal Jurisdiction) Order 2014 (S 673 of 2014) (as the case may be) must be paid by the applicant at the time he makes the application.
+(7) The relevant fee prescribed by the Criminal Procedure Code (Prescribed Fees) Regulations 2013, Fees (State Courts – Criminal Jurisdiction) Order 2014 (as the case may be) must be paid by the applicant at the time he makes the application.

 (8) The applicant shall be allowed to download or collect the copy of the record of proceedings applied for only if the fees payable therefor, including any balance fee payable, have been fully paid by him.

 (9) Any application for the waiver or remission of any fee payable for a copy of any record of proceedings may be made to the Registrar of the State Courts and the grant of such an application shall be in the absolute discretion of the Registrar.

 ## 114. Appearance at the State Courts via video link of defendants remanded at Changi Prison Complex

 ### ***Application***